TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 - **Local/Remote**: Local refers to the repository on your personal computer, while Remote refers to any repo that isn't.
 Github repos (whether Main or someone else's) will be remote for everyone.
-My local computer is only local to me, and would be considered remote to anyone else.
-This should not come up often, because it would be very foolish to give anyone access to your local computer.
+My local computer is only local to me; from a purely git perspective, it would be considered remote to anyone else, though this should not come up often because other users should never have even remote access to your personal computer.
 The purpose of your personal remote fork is to be a public proxy for your local fork, where you can add things you've worked on that you wish to share around.

 - **Fork**: A Fork is a full copy of a repo, including all its branches, to another location.